RORVI/GraphRunner/readme.md

 - [ ] Import [CESNET-TimeSeries24 dataset](https://zenodo.org/records/13382427) for more complex operations and meaningful data visualization/'approximative' import via the datasources, with faker

+- [ ] Add unit and integration tests with Jest.
+Keep the coverage at a minimum of 70%.

 🧾 License